mcliff1/SignalBot/README.md

-In order to deplpy the Serverless code, we need to set up a SLS workstation, there is a template that does this Next, create a SLS workstation, and deploy the serverless components (the workstation is created because need to run the *NodeJS* commands and need appropriate system permissions)
+In order to deplpy the Serverless code, we need to set up a SLS workstation, there is a template that does this Next, create a SLS workstation, and deploy the serverless components (the workstation is created because need to run the *NodeJS* commands and need appropriate system permissions).

+Can I do all this with a docker image instead?

 Use the Cloud Formation template from *mcliff1/aws* [ec2-slsworkstation](https://github.com/mcliff1/aws/blob/master/ec2-slsworkstation.json)